psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 > "On Shrove-Tide eve a wife I married,
 > Brief was the time with her I tarried,
 > Ash-Wednesday morn across the bed
-> I found her lying stiff and dead ;
+> I found her lying stiff and dead;
 > Then I offered ’neath her head
 > A piece of cheese, a loaf of bread,
 > And of ale a mighty bowl—
 > May *that* rest upon her soul!"
 >
 > *Offrymais* is the Welsh word for "offered" in the fifth line.
 The English and the Welsh are, of course, of the same Latin origin.
 Unlike the English word, however, the Welsh one is confined strictly to the religious meaning.
-Cognates are : *offeren* (the service of the Mass), and *offeiriad* (priest), the commonest term for "clergyman" in Welsh, but never applied to Dissenting ministers.
+Cognates are: *offeren* (the service of the Mass), and *offeiriad* (priest), the commonest term for "clergyman" in Welsh, but never applied to Dissenting ministers.
 >
 > Handing the dole to the poor bedesman across the corpse may perhaps have no meaning beyond that of mere convenience.
 More probably, however, a deeper meaning was read into the action.
 Making the sign of the cross lingered on in North Wales till, certainly, the time of John Aubrey.
 Thus Richard Davies, the Welsh Quaker, says in his autobiography :
 >